Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 Step 3.
 Click on the “New Podcast” option.
 You’ll get directed to your podcast page, where you need to add podcast details like description, title, public website address, RSS feed address, etc.

 Step 4.
-Next, add podcast categories (up to three), cover art, author info, and click on the “Save and Finish” button.
+Next, add podcast categories (up to three), cover art, and author info, and click on the “Save and Finish” button.
 Click on the “RSS Feed” button to copy and paste the RSS feed and add it to third-party apps and directories.

 Submitting your RSS feed to these directories is also a step-by-step process.